chengsun/ep/docs/Diary.md

   My first test, called `test_triangle`, simply draws a white triangle.
   The second test, called `test_points`, draws some random white points on the screen.
 I got both tests working on Linux.
+*To do*: I need to explore OpenGL shaders, and GL shader language (GLSL).

 8/1/13 *(~1 hour)*
 ------